 Upgrade With Moley

 Simply put, your current magnets may not be up to the task.
 Rather than stretch out an existing magnet, you may want to invest in a new one.
-The 12-volt crane magnet from Moley Magnetics features an hours-long battery life, heavy-duty steel, and a high lifting capacity.
+The 1scrap yard magnets feature an hours-long battery life, heavy-duty steel, and a high lifting capacity.
+See our products on YouTube.
 Play ball.